Normandy: Germanic invasions and settlements

-In the late 3rd century AD, Germanic raids devastated ″Lugdunensis Secunda″ as the modern area of Normandy was known as at the time.
-The Romans built a system of coastal defences known as Saxon Shore on both sides of the English channel.
-Coastal settlements were raided by Saxon pirates, that finally settled mainly in the Bessin region.
+In the late 3rd century AD, Germanic raids devastated Lugdunensis Secunda, as the modern area of Normandy was known at the time.
+The Romans built a system of coastal defences known as Saxon Shore on both sides of the English Channel.
+Coastal settlements were raided by Saxon pirates that finally settled mainly in the Bessin region.
 Modern archeology reveals their presence in different Merovingian cemeteries excavated east of Caen.
 Christianity also began to enter the area during this period and Rouen already had a metropolitan bishop by the 4th century.
 The ecclesiastical province of Rouen was based on the frame of the Roman Lugdunensis Secunda, whose limits corresponded almost exactly to the future duchy of Normandy.
-In 406, Germanic tribes began invading from the east, followed by dispersed settlements mainly in pays de Bray, pays de Caux and Vexin.
-As early as 487, the area between the River Somme and the River Loire came under the control of the Frankish lord Clovis.
+In 406, Germanic tribes began invading from the east, followed by dispersed settlements mainly in the Pays de Bray, Pays de Caux and Vexin.
+As early as 487, the area between the rivers Somme and Loire came under the control of the Frankish lord Clovis.

+The Franks and the Scandinavian invasions

+Frankish rule after Rome

+Following the disintegration of Roman power in northern Gaul, the region that would later become Normandy passed under the control of the Franks.
+By the sixth and seventh centuries it was integrated into the Merovingian and later Carolingian realms.
+Large rural estates, episcopal sees such as Rouen, and fiscal centres marked Frankish authority.
+The Capitulary legislation and royal courts extended Frankish law and institutions into the area, though local aristocracies maintained significant autonomy.

+By the ninth century, Carolingian kings such as Charlemagne and Louis the Pious maintained river defenses and fleets, but the weakening of central power after 840 created vulnerabilities.
+Political divisions between the heirs of Louis the Pious, as codified in the Treaty of Verdun (843), fractured the Frankish kingdom and left the Seine valley especially exposed to external attack.

+Viking raids on the Seine

+From the late eighth century, Scandinavian raiders targeted the coasts of northern Gaul.
+Monastic centres such as Jumièges Abbey and Saint-Wandrille were plundered repeatedly; Rouen itself was attacked and temporarily abandoned in 841.
+Viking fleets exploited the navigability of the Seine and its tributaries, sailing upriver to raid Paris in 845 under a leader recorded as Ragnar.
+Annals such as the Annales Bertiniani describe the devastation of monasteries and towns and the payment of tribute by Frankish rulers to secure temporary peace.

+Over time, groups of Scandinavians began to overwinter in the lower Seine valley, constructing fortified encampments and establishing trading outposts.
+Archaeological finds of weapon deposits, silver hoards and Scandinavian-style burials indicate semi-permanent settlement before 911.